-The Anglican Institute is a specialised learning community at Ridley College which aims to raise up, train and equip future ordained leaders for the Anglican Church of Australia.
+The Anglican Institute is a specialised formation program which aims to raise up, train and equip future ordained leaders for the Anglican Church of Australia.
 We aim to provide a high quality Anglican ministry formation program, producing missionally focused Anglican leaders for parishes, chaplaincies, theological colleges, and dioceses.

 The Anglican Institute has three areas of focus;

-All Anglican Institute students gather for lunch every Monday and engage in a formation program consisting of guest speakers (Monday Forum) and small group discussions (Life and Ministry Groups).
+All Anglican Institute students gather for lunch every Monday and engage in a formation program consisting of guest speakers (Monday Forum) and small group discussions (Vocational Mentoring Groups).
 As well as this students are trained in practical ministry experience through the Monday afternoon Supervised Theological Field Education Program, and through study units such as Anglican History and Identity.

-In most cases ordination candidates are required by their Dioceses to undertake four years of study resulting in a BTh/BMin double degree or an MDiv and a one year Graduate Diploma in Theology.
+In most cases ordination candidates are required by their Diocese to undertake four years of study resulting in a Bachelor of Theology/Bachelor of Ministry or Master of Divinity/Graduate Diploma in Divinity.

 |Ministry & Practice||Christian Thought||Bible||Non-award Ordination